 In a study among pediatric epilepsy patients, patients given Charlotte’s Web with a 27:1 CBD to THC ratio had reduced seizures and improved mood, focus and appetite.
 It’s no wonder that its benefits make it so popular.
-You can even get it in mint and olive oil flavors.
+You can even get it in chocolate mint, orange blossom, lemon twist, and olive oil flavors.

 ACDC was another high-CBD oil tested in the above study, with ratios from 15:1 to 28:1 CBD to THC.
 It provided positive effects as well for pediatric epilepsy patients.

 As a sativa-dominant strain, it is known for providing some energy and focus to those who consume it.
 Though evidence is anecdotal, it may be useful for some with pain, inflammation, stress, depression, epilepsy, and even Parkinson’s disease.

 Though ACDC is sweet with a zing of citrus, its rockstar name is a bit misleading as there is virtually no high in its low-THC make up.
 So, don’t expect any psychoactive side effects.

 A play on “catatonic,” the Cannatonic CBD flower strain is one of the best for anxiety and stress.
 This earthy strain is known for creating the warm fuzzies.
 Use this strain if you need a boost in your energy or mood, but with a dose of calmness.